mode80/mode80.github.io/7-langs-in-12-months.md

 Similarly, you won't for sure find a Stack Overflow entry that solves the exact problem you're facing.
 I imagine this is what the Python ecosystem might have been like back when Guido could have answered your question over IRC.

 The Nim tooling is a little lacking in some areas.
 There's a plugin for VSCode that gives you autocomplete and refactoring support.
 But sometimes the refactoring just doesn't work and you have to fall back on search/replace.
 You do get reliable break-point debugging for stepping through your Nim code.
 But behind the scenes it's really debugging the intermediate C code.
 So the variable names you're shown for inspection are mangled versions of the originals.
-Plus there's some extra stuff mixed in there from the underlying C. On Mac, you'll need to discover and configure "lldbnim.py" in your IDE or the mangling is worse.
+On Mac, you'll need to discover and configure "lldbnim.py" in your IDE or the mangling is worse.
 Lastly, the debugger sometimes insists on stepping into library code when you really want to focus on just your own.
+I anticipate things here will improve.

 The order of your function declarations do matter, so you can't make reference to a function defined below the one you're working on.
 There's an experimental feature to fix this that doesn't always work, but you can always write a forward declaration as a last resort.